-6. Registered Office:
+2. Registered Office

-The registered office of the Company is situated at Unit-1202, Brigade International Financial Center, 12th floor, Block-14, Road 1C, Zone-1, GIFT SEZ, GIFT CITY, Gandhinagar Gujarat - 382355.
+The registered office of the Company is situated at Unit-1202, Brigade International Financial Center, 12th floor, Block-14, Road 1C, Zone-1, GIFT SEZ, GIFT CITY, Gandhinagar - 382 355.

-7. Extract of the Annual Return:
+3. Annual Return

-In terms of the MCA notification dated January 4, 2017, IFSC Public Companies are exempted from complying with the provisions of Section 92 (3) of the Companies Act, 2013 and hence the Company is not required to place copy of Annual Return on the website of the Company.
+In terms of the MCA notification dated January 4, 2017, IFSC Public Companies are exempted from complying with the provisions of Section 92 (3) of the Companies Act, 2013.

-8. Human Resources:
+4. Human Resources

 The Company considers its employees as the most valuable resource and ensures strategic alignment of Human Resource practices to business priorities and objectives.

-As on March 31, 2024, the Company had a dedicated human capital of 25 employees on the rolls of NICCL.
+As on March 31, 2023, the Company had a dedicated human capital of 17 employees which included 13 employees on the rolls of NICCL, 3 employees on deputation from NSE Clearing Limited and 1 employee on deputation from NSE Indices Ltd.